digitaltrails/procno/README.md

 Help
 ----

-Detailed help can be accessed by using the right mouse-button to bring up a context-menu or --help on the command line.
-Access to the context-menu is available via a right-mouse click in both the application-window and the system-tray icon.
+Detailed help can be accessed by using the help button or tray context-menu or --help on the command line.
+Access to the context-menu is available via the menu on the application-window and right-click on the system-tray icon.

 Accessories
 -----------

 A suggested accessory is [KDE Connect](https://kdeconnect.kde.org/).
 If you enabled the appropriate permissions on your phone, KDE Connect can forward desktop notifications to the phone.
-Use procno to forward Systemd-Journal messages to Desktop-Notifications, and use KDE Connect to forward them to your phone.
+Use procno to forward alert messages to Desktop-Notifications, and use KDE Connect to forward them to your phone.